laravel/docs/queries.md

 <a name="simple-where-clauses"></a>
 #### Simple Where Clauses

-You may use the `where` method on a query builder instance to add `where` clauses to the query.
-The most basic call to `where` requires three arguments.
+You may use the query builder's `where` method to add "where" clauses to the query.
+The most basic call to the `where` method requires three arguments.
 The first argument is the name of the column.
 The second argument is an operator, which can be any of the database's supported operators.
-Finally, the third argument is the value to evaluate against the column.
+The third argument is the value to evaluate against the column.

-For example, here is a query that verifies the value of the "votes" column is equal to 100:
+For example, the following query retrieves users where the value of the "votes" column is equal to 100:

     $users = DB::table('users')->where('votes', '=', 100)->get();